RasaHQ/rasa/docs/user-guide/connectors/slack.rst

 Slack
 =====

-You first have to create a slack app to get credentials.
+You first have to create a Slack app to get credentials.
 Once you have them you can add these to your ``credentials.yml``.

 Getting Credentials